-An HRT trial was recently stopped in the USA after the dangers started to emerge.
-2.2 million women in the UK need to understand that their risk of any cancer rises by at least 27 per cent by taking HRT.
+An HRT trial was stopped in the USA after the dangers started to emerge.
+A 2016 study showed HRT triples the risk of cancer.

-Whilst both the pill and HRT can simply add oestrogen to an already overloaded body, wild yam cream seems to be an excellent and much safer alternative to HRT as it is the pre-curser of progesterone.
+Whilst both the pill and HRT can simply add oestrogen to an already overloaded body, wild yam cream seems to be an excellent and much safer alternative to HRT as it is the pre-curser of progesterone, known to balance oestrogen.

 The Diet Factor

 For years popular opinion from Health Authorities and Western governments has been that we should eat a low fat / high carbohydrate diet.
 Recently this has come under serve scrutiny and is almost certainly incorrect.
 At CANCERactive we have been telling people about this since 2006 when we launched our best selling book ´The Rainbow Diet´.
 It is not just about colourful vegetables and fruit, but about the correct understanding of good fats and bad sugar!

 A high carbohydrate diet provides high calories, the carbohydrate often coming from refined foods like white rice, bread and pasta.
 Excess calories are stored in the body.
 As fat.